destroyer246k/Arrays---String-in-cpp/README.md

 8. Stop.

 ### 3. Reverse an Array
-This program takes user input for an array and prints the elements in reverse order by looping from the end of the array to the beginning.
+The program accepts an array of integers from the user and then prints the elements in reverse order.
+It uses a loop that starts from the last index and moves backward.
+This example shows how array indices can be manipulated to reverse the sequence without modifying the original data.
-**Algorithm:**
-1. Start.
-2. Read the number of elements n.
-3. Declare and input array marks[n].
-4. Print original array.
-5. Loop from index n-1 to 0 and print elements in reverse.
-6. Stop.

 ### 4. Sum and Average of Array
-This program calculates the total sum and average of elements stored in an array using a simple accumulation loop.
+This program calculates the total sum and average of values stored in an array.
+After reading the elements, it accumulates the sum in a variable and divides it by the number of elements to find the average.
+It illustrates arithmetic operations on arrays and how to process numerical data efficiently.
-**Algorithm:**
-1. Start.
-2. Read number of elements n.
-3. Declare array marks[n] and input values.
-4. Initialize Sum = 0.
-5. Loop through the array and add each element to  Sum.
-6. Compute Average = Sum / n.
-7. Print sum and average.
-8. Stop.

 ### 5. Minimum and Maximum in Array
 It finds and displays the smallest and largest values in an array by iterating through all elements and updating min and max variables.